HOW TO CLIMB MONT BLANC

 Mobile phone with camera or action cam

 So if you have trained well and are in a good and healthy condition and your equipment is well arranged, then there is one factor left.
 A factor which you have zero influence on and that’s the weather.
 You will plan your summit attempt weeks or months upfront.
-At that time the weather forecast is off coarse not clear yet.
-So you have to be lucky with weather.
-If not it comes down to your guide and equipment or summit attempt will be cancelled and your mission is over.
+At that time the weather forecast is of coarse not clear yet.
+So you have to be lucky with the weather.
+If not it comes down to your guide and equipment or the summit attempt will be cancelled and your mission is over.
 Weather reasons to cancel could be hard blowing wind, thunder, too much or to less snow and a white out.